ydm/Template3D/README.md

 # Template3D #

 Project template for a 3D application on top of:
+* AntTweakBar
+* Assimp
-* VS2012
+* GLFW3
 * OpenGL + GLEW
-* GLFW3
-* AntTweakBar

 ## License ##
 This project depends on static links to following libraries, each of which is subject to its own licensing terms:
+* AntTweakBar: zlib/libpng
+* Assimp: BSD
-* GLEW: MBSD
+* GLEW: MBSD/GPL
 * GLFW: zlib/libpng
-* AntTweakBar: zlib/libpng

 The code provided with this project is licensed under LGPLv3.